Middlesbrough F.C.: Stadiums

 The Riverside Stadium, named by the supporters of the club after a vote, became the club's home in 1995.
 It was the first stadium to be built in line with the Taylor Report's recommendations on all-seater stadiums for clubs in the top two divisions of the English football league system.
 It was originally a 30,000-seater stadium, constructed at a cost of £16 million, before it was expanded in 1998 to a capacity of 35,100 for an extra £5 million.
+The current capacity of the Riverside Stadium is 33,746 due to updates to the stadium, including the movement of the away section and the addition of a large screen.

 Since then, several reorganisations of the Riverside Stadium have taken place.
 At the start of the 2013–14 season, away fans were moved from behind the goal in the South stand to the South East corner, while home fans were situated behind both goals to help create a better atmosphere inside the stadium.
 A giant TV screen was also installed at the back of the South-East corner, replacing the older style scoreboards attached to the North and South stand roofs.
 For the start of the 2016–17 season (and a return to the Premier League), the club had to improve the stadium's broadcasting facilities and floodlighting in order to meet Premier League requirements.
 The club also took this opportunity to move the main camera gantry to the back of the East stand, so that it faced the main West stand.
-As of the 2017–18 season, the stadium capacity is 34,742.
+As of the 2016–17 season, the stadium capacity is 33,746 due to the updates undertaken when the club was last in the Premier League.